-- c) Click Save.

-- Edit the roles within MyID.
+- 3. Edit the roles within MyID.

-- a) From the Configuration category, select Edit Roles.
+- a.
+From the Configuration category, select Edit Roles.

-- b) Click the Logon Methods option, and select Windows Logon for each role you want to be able to log on with Integrated Windows Logon.
+- b.
+Click the Logon Methods option, and select Windows Logon for each role you want to be able to log on with Integrated Windows Logon.

-- c) Click OK.
+- c.
+Click OK.

-- d) Click Save Changes.
+- d.
+Click Save Changes.

 Note: The fields SAMAccountName and Domain must be stored in MyID when using Integrated Windows Logon.
+The Domain must contain the NetBIOS domain name and not the DNS format.

-You must also carry out additional configuration on the web services for Integrated Windows Logon; see the Web Service Architecture Installation and Configuration Guide for details.
+You must also carry out additional configuration on the web services for Integrated Windows Logon; see the Configuring the MyID web services for Integrated Windows Logon section in the Web Service Architecture guide for details.